Stars on the red carpet open up about the new West End musical.

 Following rave reviews, producers have confirmed that Sara Bareilles and Gavin Creel have extended their stay in the West End hit Waitress, and will now star in the musical for a further two weeks until Saturday 21 March 2020.

-The Grammy Award nominated Sara Bareilles will be making her West End debut, returning to the role of Jenna in Waitress, having played the part on Broadway.
+The Grammy Award-nominated Sara Bareilles is making her West End debut in the show, returning to the role of Jenna, having played the part on Broadway.
 Bareilles also wrote the music and lyrics for the hit musical.

-She’ll be joined by Olivier and Tony Award winner Gavin Creel in the role of Dr Pomatter, who also starred alongside Bareilles on Broadway.
-Both will appear for a strictly limited run from 27 January to 7 March 2020.
+She is joined by Olivier and Tony Award winner Gavin Creel in the role of Dr Pomatter, who also starred alongside Bareilles on Broadway.

 Bareilles made her mark on the world of music with debut single Love Song, reaching the No.1 spot across 22 countries.
 She now boasts seven Grammy Award nominations, two Tony nominations and an Emmy nomination, as well as becoming a New York Times bestseller.
 Earlier this year she released her fifth studio album, Amidst The Chaos.